lexik/LexikMaintenanceBundle/README.md

 Documentation
 =============

-For installation and configuration refer to Resources/doc/index.md
+For installation and how to use the bundle refer to [Resources/doc/index.md](https://github.com/lexik/LexikMaintenanceBundle/blob/master/Resources/doc/index.md)